Club Activities Page

 This would be incomplete if we didn’t mention those that specialize in Registered Mail stamps, Small and Large Queens, Admirals and even Easter Seal stamps.
 Come on out.
 There’s room for you too!

-We also have TWO ‘called’ auctions held in May and October of every year.
+We also have a called auction in May every year.
 Something for everyone.
 Generally there are about 120 LOTS that members sell with the Club benefiting from 10% of the sales.

 Come on out and see what’s interesting to you !